 What Americans Can Learn From Italians About The Good Life — Part 1

-Today starts what I hope to turn into an occasional series of reflections on what I’ve learned over several extended stays in Italy from my relatives and friends about living “la dolce vita,” the good life.
+Today starts what I hope to turn into an occasional series of reflections on what I’ve learned from relatives and friends over several extended stays in Italy about living “la dolce vita,” the good life.
 It all begins with community …

 My friend Pierino wakes early, bids his wife goodbye, and heads to the Piazza Santa Maria Maggiore.
 There, he meets men he has known since childhood.
 They grab an espresso or caffé macchiato in one of the nearby bars and stand in the piazza for hours.
 Talking.

 They discuss the condition of the streets in Guardiagrele, their town of about 10,000 people in the Abruzzo region of Italy.
 They share news of family members who have emigrated to America, and dissect the latest twist in Italy’s serpentine national politics.